camunda/camunda-docs/docs/components/modeler/desktop-modeler/troubleshooting.md

 ## How can I debug log GRPC / Zeebe communication?

-You can also start the modeler with GRPC logging turned on to get detailed [logging output](#how-to-obtain-the-modeler-logs) on communication to Zeebe:
+You can also start Desktop Modeler with GRPC logging turned on to get detailed [logging output](#how-to-obtain-the-modeler-logs) on communication to Zeebe:

 ```sh
 GRPC_VERBOSITY=DEBUG GRPC_TRACE=all camunda-modeler